 If you're unsure which pay cycle best suits your business, or need more detailed insights on which industries commonly use each type, check out our article on "Understanding Pay Cycle: Meaning and Types".

-How do You transition to a biweekly pay schedule?[toc=How to Switch]
+How do You transition to a biweekly pay schedule?[toc=Transition Process]

 Based on our experience helping companies with payroll processing and tax compliance, here’s a step-by-step guide on how to effectively transition to a biweekly pay schedule.